Version history: |

 (See: connective module)

-@mapMaterial<Implies>) falling within its scope (i.e. child elements).
+) inferencing of elements falling within its scope (i.e. child elements).
 See attribute mapping for more details.
-Allowed values are "yes" (the default) and "no".
+This attribute has a neutral default value of "bidirectional".
+Other allowed values are "forward" and "backward".

 (See: connective module)